taskiq-python/taskiq/docs/guide/routing-and-flows.md

 `experiment/separate_broker` branch.
 The old task declaration API remains compatible.
 Broker-specific packages may keep using their existing send/listen implementation until they opt into flow-aware dispatch and listen-plan support.
+Legacy sends without a selected flow keep working; selecting an explicit flow requires the broker adapter to implement that capability.
 :::

 Taskiq keeps the old task declaration API: